A Little About Jacob.

-The girl and I moved back to Arkansas and we've been married twelve years now.
-We have three amazing kids, two kayaks, and a pop-up camper.
+The girl and I moved back to Arkansas and we've been married thirteen years now.
+We have three amazing kids, two kayaks, one dog, and a pop-up camper.

 After an embarrassing number of years slogging through the last bit of college, I finally graduated with a bachelors degree in Construction Management, which I only sort-of used.
 I've been a full-time photographer since the beginning of 2009.

 Like many photographers, I got my start shooting weddings, families, and kids as a second-shooter/assistant, and quickly started picking up similar photography jobs on my own, which I did exclusively for my first year or two.

 In the fall of 2009 I got a call from another photographer looking to hire a back-up shooter for public programs at the University of Arkansas Clinton School of Public Service, founded by President Bill Clinton and located in downtown Little Rock.
 After a year of shooting as the back-up, I was asked to become the primary photographer for the school and I'm proud to continue shooting for them today.
 Through this wonderful partnership, I've had the pleasure of meeting and photographing Bill and Hillary Clinton, Lisa Ling, John McCain, Buzz Aldrin, Mike Huckabee, and (my personal favorite) former White House photographer Eric Draper.